The Science and Flexzorb

 "Today FLEXZORB is the world's leading superior 100% activated carbon cloth used globally in a wide range of applications by industry, defence and medical sectors.
 It was used initially -and still is to this day - as a protective layer in military clothing and masks against chemical, biological, radioactive and nuclear (CBRN) agents.
 Key to it's function are electrostatic forces within FLEXZORB.
 These adsorb large volumes of various gases and liquids (Viruses, Bacteria, Body Fluids) Thus it acts as a high purity filter, a separation method or a protective layer,---FLEXZORB Website....www.flexzorb.com

 "FLEXZORB activated carbon cloth underwent a series of antiviral tests carried out by the Health Protection Agency (HPA).
 FLEXZORB proved to be an effective anti viral textile capable of CAPTURING, RETAINING and DEACTIVATING A VIRUS.
 The deactivation of a virus could be further enhanced by the addition of SILVER to FLEXZORB.
 Capture levels increased with increasing layers of Flexzorb.
 Of the virus captured 99.9998% was retained within FLEXZORB when challanged with an airflow of 30l/min for 1 minute.
 FLEXZORB proved to be UNIQUE in it's ability to deactivate a viruswithout chemical intervention.
-Deactivation rates of up to 98% were achieved by FLEXZORB containing SILVER--HEALTH PROTECTION AGENCY PORTON DOWN ENGLAND.
+Deactivation rates of up to 98% were achieved by FLEXZORB containing SILVER-- tests made by HEALTH PROTECTION AGENCY, PORTON DOWN ENGLAND.

-This is a small exert from the FULL CONFIDENTIAL 28 PAGE REPORT UNDERTAKEN BY THE HEALTH PROTECTION AGENCY.
+This is a small exert from the FULL CONFIDENTIAL 28 PAGE REPORT from tests UNDERTAKEN BY THE HEALTH PROTECTION AGENCY.

 For a limited period and subject to stock, Ravair will be adding FLEXZORB with Pure Impregnated SILVER to all their Units with NO EXTRA CHARGE (If you already have a unit and purchase a new filter they will also have the new Flexzorb material fitted free.)
 Ravair Wall Mounted Air Purifiers are already filled with Activated Carbon (Also ANTI-VIRAL) and EU Standard EN 1822-1 Glass Hepa Filters.
 This addition of Flexzorb will further help in the fight against bacteria and viruses.

 RAVAIR Ltd are providing this FLEXZORB ANTI-VIRAL FILTER at no extra cost and in no way take any responsibility or liabilities to its effectiveness or use.
-All claims are made by the manufacturer and backed by an Independent 28 Page Report from HPA PORTON DOWN ENGLAND of which RAVAIR LTD have a copy.
+All claims are made by the manufacturer and backed by a 28 Page Report from tests made by HPA PORTON DOWN ENGLAND of which RAVAIR LTD have a copy.

 Always wash your hands thoroughly it has been announced that most infection from virus occurs from hand to mouth.
 This means if you touch an infected surface (facemask) and then touch your nose or mouth without scrubbing your hands or using a hand sanitizer with over 60% ethyl alcohol content before hand you have much higher chance of catching a virus.